Kisin modules with descent data and parahoric local models: Local models

 \begin{rmk} For now, the parabolic subgroups $P_j$ are arbitrary and they are allowed to be distinct.
 In Section~\ref{smooth modification}, the "shape" of the descent datum on Kisin modules will impose additional conditions on the $P_j$, which will ensure that they determine conjugate parahoric subgroups of $\GL_n$. \end{rmk}

-For the chosen cocharacter $\mu$, we define the reflex field $F_{[\mu]}$.
-This is the smallest subfield of $\overline{F}$ over which the conjugacy class of $\mu$ is defined.
+For the chosen cocharacter $\mu$, we define the reflex field $F_{[\mu]}$ as the smallest subfield of $\overline{F}$ containing $F$ and over which the conjugacy class of $\mu$ is defined.
 Let $\La_{[\mu]}$ denote the ring of integers of $F_{[\mu]}$.
-Since we have chosen $F$ to contain a copy of $K_0$, this is the union of the reflex fields for each $\mu_j$.
+Since we have chosen $F$ to contain a copy of $K_0$, this is the union of the corresponding fields for each $\mu_j$.
+We will now define the local model as a scheme over $\Spec \La_{[\mu]}$; a priori it could be defined over the ring of integers in a smaller field (we just need the conjugacy class of $\mu$ and the parabolic subgroups $P_j$ to be defined over this field) but we will only need to consider the base change to $\Spec \La_{[\mu]}$.

 \begin{defn} Let $S(\mu) \subset (\Gr_{\Res_{(K \otimes_{\Qp} F)/F} \GL_n})_{F_{[\mu]}}$ be the closed affine Schubert variety associated to $\{\mu\}$.
 For each $j\in \mathbb{Z}/f\mathbb{Z}$, let $1_{\GL_n/P_j}$ denote the closed point of $\GL_n/P_j$ corresponding to $P_j$.
 Then the \emph{local model} $M(\mu)$ associated to $\mu$ is defined to be the Zariski closure of $\prod_{j\in \mathbb{Z}/f\mathbb{Z}}1_{\GL_n/P_j} \times S(\mu_j)$ in $\Fl^{E(u)}_K$.
 It is a flat projective scheme over $\Spec \La_{[\mu]}$. \end{defn}